Higher Derivative Supergravities in Diverse Dimensions: Approaches to construction of higher derivative supergravities

 \item \mbox{\it Harmonic superspace:} The $N$-extended superspace has a useful extension known as harmonic superspace, introduced in \cite{Galperin:1984av}, which is the product of ordinary superspace with a coset space $K=H\backslash G$ where $G$ is the $R$-symmetry group and $H$ is a suitably chosen isotropy group such that $K$ is always a compact complex manifold \cite{Galperin:2001seg}.
 This framework makes it possible to construct action formulae that may not necessarily admit an ordinary superspace formulation.
 While it is relatively straightforward to construct such actions with linearized supersymmetry, their non-linear generalizations may not always exist, for example, due to the non-integrability of the chirality condition on the integration measure caused by certain nonvanishing supertorsion components; see for example the case of Type IIB supergravity \cite{deHaro:2002vk}.
 However, in some cases, there may exist non-linear action formulae with appropriate integration measures in which the integral is over the harmonic superspace.
+For a further discussion of harmonic superspace and its application to the construction of $N=4,5,6,8$ supergravities in $4D$, see section \ref{ordinary invariants}.